 The setting selected here determines the interval at which images are encoded and transmitted.
 The image rate in ips (images per second) is displayed next to the text field.

 Video resolution

 Here you can select the desired resolution for the video image.
-At present only the following resolution is available:
+The following resolutions are available: